Royal Rumble (2017)

-The 2017 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 30th annual Royal Rumble and took place on January 29, 2017, at the Alamodome in San Antonio, Texas, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-This was the fourth Royal Rumble to be held in the state of Texas, after the 1989 (Houston), 1997 (at the same venue), and 2007 (also in San Antonio) events.
+The 2017 Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 30th annual Royal Rumble event and took place on January 29, 2017, at the Alamodome in San Antonio, Texas.
+This was the third Royal Rumble in San Antonio, after 1997 at the same venue and 2007 at the AT&T Center, and the fourth overall in the U.S. state of Texas, with 1989 in Houston.

-Traditionally, the Royal Rumble match winner receives a world championship match at that year's WrestleMania.
-However, due to the brand split that was reintroduced in July 2016, the winner received a match for their respective brand's world championship at WrestleMania 33, either Raw's WWE Universal Championship or SmackDown's WWE Championship.
+The event was based around the men's Royal Rumble match, a modified 30-man battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
+After the 2016 event deviated from the match's annual tradition of awarding a world championship match at WrestleMania, as the 2016 match itself was for the WWE World Heavyweight Championship (truncated to WWE Championship later that year), the 2017 event returned the match to its annual tradition.
+Due to the reintroduction of the brand split in July 2016, which added a second world championship to give each brand its own top title, the winner of the 2017 match received a match for their respective brand's world championship at WrestleMania 33, either Raw's WWE Universal Championship or SmackDown's WWE Championship.
+This was the first time since 2013 in which there were two eligible championships for the winner to challenge for.
 The main event was the 2017 Royal Rumble match, which was won by SmackDown's Randy Orton, who last eliminated Raw's Roman Reigns.
-This made Orton the seventh multiple Royal Rumble winner.
+This was Orton's second win, after 2009, which made him the seventh multi-time winner.
+This was also the last time that only a men's Royal Rumble match took place as a women's version was introduced the following year.

 Seven other matches were contested at the event, including three on the Kickoff pre-show.
-One of the more notable matches saw John Cena defeat AJ Styles to capture his record 13th WWE Championship and his 16th overall world championship, tying Ric Flair's official record.
-Also on the undercard, Kevin Owens retained the WWE Universal Championship against Roman Reigns in a no disqualification match, Charlotte Flair retained the Raw Women's Championship against Bayley, and Neville defeated Rich Swann to win the WWE Cruiserweight Championship.
+One of the more notable matches saw John Cena defeat AJ Styles to capture his record 13th WWE Championship and his 16th overall world championship, tying Ric Flair's officially recognized record.
+Also on the undercard, Kevin Owens retained the WWE Universal Championship against Roman Reigns in a no disqualification match, Charlotte Flair retained the Raw Women's Championship against Bayley, and Neville defeated Rich Swann to win Raw's WWE Cruiserweight Championship.
+This was the first Royal Rumble to feature the Universal Championship, the Raw Women's Championship, and the Cruiserweight Championship.

-It was also the last time that only the men's Royal Rumble match took place as the women's Royal Rumble match was introduced the following year.